hackclub/hackclub/workshops/drum_pad/README.md

   overflow: hidden;

-  /* Here, we set the font of our web page to 'Roboto', and the reason we are padding two is in case 'Roboto' doesn't load, we are going to revert to the font san-serif. */
+  /* Here, we set the font of our web page to 'Roboto', and the reason we are padding two is in case 'Roboto' doesn't load, we are going to revert to the font sans-serif. */

   font-family: 'Roboto', sans-serif;